mike14747/burger/README.md

 ## What the project does:

-* This project allows users, to place custom veggie burger orders by picking one things from each of the following categories:
+* This project allows users, to place custom veggie burger orders by picking one thing from each of the following categories:
   * Patty type
   * Bun type
   * Topping group